rajch/LBCC-book/interlude-bnf.md

 ## Conclusion

 As our compiler gets bigger, keeping track of exactly what it has to parse, and the rules thereof, becomes harder.
 BNF will help us to define the whole grammar in a more compact manner, and will give us a great starting point for structuring our code.
-From here on out, every chapter will end with the grammar as understood by the compiler delivered in that chapter.